timhul/ClassicSim/README.md

 See [the Release Roadmap](https://github.com/timhul/ClassicSim/wiki/Release-Roadmap) for information regarding the upcoming releases.

-# Next release

-Upcoming features and bug fixes that are merged but not yet built and made available as a release:

-None (available release is up to date with the latest on master).

 # Q&A

 Q: When is class X or specialization Y supported?